df8oe/UHSDR/mchf-eclipse/README.md

-Stable branch of mcHF firmware and bootloader - sources and binaries.
+Stable branch of mcHF firmware and bootloader - sources and binaries

+Version <219.24>

 Binaries are located in mchf-eclipse and are named:
 - bootloader.dfu